 Once qualified, you're encouraged to join the British Association of Occupational Therapists.
 Joining the professional body has many benefits including Professional Indemnity Insurance and trade union membership.

 The Health and Care Professions Council Standards of Continuing Professional Development demand that all qualified health professionals must maintain a continuous accurate and up-to-date record of their continuing professional development (CPD) activities.

 You'll work across a range of settings; elderly care, physical and mental health settings, paediatrics, brain injury and learning disability to name a few.
 Occupational therapists are found in the public, private and voluntary sectors and also in independent practice.
 There are also opportunities to become involved in research and education.

-Occupational therapists can work within multidisciplinary teams or as service managers in health or social care.
+Occupational therapists can work within multidisciplinary teams such as child and adolescent mental health services, or as service managers in health or social care.
 There are also opportunities to work overseas.

 - Job market and vacancies Expand / Collapse